turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 <b>What attribute should you include in a link to open a new tab when the link is clicked?</b>

+You would use a target_blank attribute to open a new window after the href="" attribute within an &lt;a&gt; tag.
+(I could not figure out how to style this without it editing the rest of the file)

 <b>How do you link to a specific part of the same page?</b>

+If you are linking to a part of the same page you must use an id attribute to name the part of the page you want to link to and start the href attribute within the &gt;a&lt; tag with a # preceding the name you gave in the id attribute.

+<b>What is the purpose of CSS?</b>

+<b>What does CSS stand for?
+What does cascading mean in this case?</b>

+<b>What is the basic structure of a CSS rule?</b>

+<b>How do you link a CSS stylesheet to your HTML document?</b>

+<b>When is it useful to use external stylesheets as opposed to using interal CSS?</b>

+<b>Describe what a color hex code is.</b>

+<b>What are the three parts of an HSL color property?</b>

+<b>In the world of typeface, what are the three main categories of fonts?
+What are the differences between them?</b>

+<b>When specifiying font-size, what are the main three units used?</b>